AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/01-introduction.md

+# Introduction

-This document describes all the main features of the *Antares Simulator*[^1] package.
+This reference guide describes all the main features of the *Antares Simulator*[^1] package.
 [^1]: For simplicity's sake, the *Antares Simulator* application will be simply denoted *Antares*.

 It gives useful general information regarding the way data are handled and processed,